-Non-pay-scale employees in positions of special responsibility may receive variable remuneration in addition to their gross annual salary, depending on their personal performance (performance factor) and the success of the Hauck Aufhäuser Lampe Group (Hauck Aufhäuser Lampe Group factor).
+Non-collective bargaining agreement employees in positions of special responsibility can receive variable remuneration in addition to their gross annual salary, depending on their personal performance (performance factor) and the success of the Hauck Aufhäuser Lampe Group (Hauck Aufhäuser Lampe Group factor).

-Non-pay-scale employees without special responsibility functions and pay-scale employees can receive variable remuneration, which is calculated by multiplying the contractual reference value (non-pay-scale) or a monthly salary (pay-scale) by the Hauck Aufhäuser Lampe Group factor.
+Non-collective bargaining agreement employees without special responsibility functions and collective bargaining agreement employees can receive variable remuneration, which is calculated by multiplying the contractual reference value (AT) or a monthly salary (collective bargaining agreement) by the Hauck Aufhäuser Lampe Group factor.